Charlie Macnamara - Technical Writer and Developer

 Building Strength Through Folding

-After resting for 30 minutes, switch to coil folds: slide wet hands under the dough center, lift until the edges release from the container, then tuck these edges underneath.
+After 30 minutes, switch to coil folds: slide wet hands under the center, lift, tuck edges underneath.

 Midway through the folding process showing developing strength